Herb Shriner: Radio

 In 1940, Shriner was hired by NBC for occasional radio appearances, which led to a regular spot in 1942 and 1943 on the comedy-variety program Camel Caravan.
 During World War II, he served in a United States Army special services unit and performed for two years in USO shows for GIs in Europe.
 After the war, he appeared on a number of radio shows, including The Philip Morris Follies of 1946 with Johnny Desmond and Margaret Whiting.

 In 1947 he appeared in a Broadway musical revue called Inside U.S.A.
 The performances were panned by critics, but Shriner's monologues made it a success and carried the show for over a year.
 Shriner hosted Herb Shriner Time, a CBS Radio weekday program, in 1948 and 1949 with the Raymond Scott Quintet, singer Dorothy Collins, and announcer Durward Kirby.
 The program was initially titled Alka-Seltzer Time (not to be confused with the later Alka-Seltzer Time that starred Curt Massey and Martha Tilton).
 In August 1949, Shriner decided not to continue the program because it was too much work.
 The previously mentioned Alka-Seltzer Time, with Massey and Tilton, which had been a summer replacement, continued in Shriner's place on CBS.

 Television

 Shriner had a five-minute comedy monologue on CBS that debuted on November 7, 1949.
 Philip Morris cigarettes sponsored the show, which ran from 7:55 to 8 p.m.
 Eastern Time.
+The show ended in 1950 when Philip Morris "decided that five-minute TV shows do not adequately advertise the product."
 Herb Shriner Time evolved into a short-lived, fifteen-minute television show.
-A half-hour version on ABC ran during the 1951-52 season.
-Shriner found TV success with Two for the Money, a game show which appeared on NBC in the 1952-53 season, then moved to CBS for three seasons.
+A half-hour version on ABC ran during the 1951–52 season.
+Shriner found TV success with Two for the Money, a game show which appeared on NBC in the 1952–53 season, then moved to CBS for three seasons.
 It was more of a showcase for Shriner's humor than a game show, much like You Bet Your Life, which starred Groucho Marx.
 Two for the Money gave Shriner an opportunity to deliver short monologues and harmonica solos.
 Reruns are occasionally shown even now on GSN.
 Seventeen-year-old Woody Allen wrote jokes for Shriner's shows.